Sneed-Group/sneedium/README.md

 ## What is Privacy Redirection Technology (PRT)?

-This is a simple technology that replaces a bad URL with a more privacy friendly service, when we know that ADs aren't blocked 100% or just to provide a better UX.
+This is a simple technology that replaces a bad URL with a more privacy friendly service, when we know that ADs aren't 100% blocked, or just to provide a better UX.
 TLDR: Clickjacking for good.